- J.D., Columbia University School of Law, 1977; Board of Editors, Columbia Law Review

 Mr. Spears has represented scores of individuals and entities in investigations before, and proceedings by, the SEC, the NYSE, the NASD, and FINRA.
 While many of these representations have resulted in no charges being filed against the Firm's clients, Mr. Spears has also tried numerous cases against the SEC in federal and administrative courts and against FINRA before its own hearing panels.

 - In an investigation by FINRA, Mr. Spears represented an individual who had been in charge of due diligence for an investment fund that had more than $2 billion invested with Bernard Madoff at the time when his fraud was revealed to the public.
-No charges were brought against the Firm's client.

 Professional and Other Activities